KaleMonkey/epicbot/README.md

 			-Users are now notified of the server a mute/unmute occured in instead of just a mute/unmute occuring.
 		Tags:
 			-Tags now store the date they were created, the author, and the amount of times they have been used.
-			-All tag related commands are now integrated into one command known as "Tag."
+			-All tag related commands are now integrated into one command known as "Tag".
 			-Only the tag author can delete a tag.
 			(These updates mean any tags created with the older version of the bot will not work)
 		Config: